 You've seen the highlight reels.
 You've heard the trash talk.
-Maybe you've even paid to watch him knock out an ex-UFC fighter.
+Maybe you've even paid to watch him knock out an ex-UFC fighter or go eight rounds with a 58-year-old Mike Tyson.

 But do you really understand what drives Jake Paul?

-Behind the flashy exterior and controversial headlines lies a psychological profile that explains everything from his rise on Vine to his shocking success in professional boxing.
+Behind the flashy exterior and controversial headlines lies a psychological profile that explains everything from his rise on Vine to his shocking success in professional boxing—and even his decision to step into the ring with Anthony Joshua, knowing he'd likely face his first knockout.
 And it all makes perfect sense when you view Jake through the lens of Enneagram Type 3: The Achiever.

 "I Was Making More Money Than My Parents at 17": Jake Paul's Early Life and Ambition